-DISSECTING THE ROLE OF NON-CODING RNAS IN CELLULAR RESPONSE TO STRESS
+DISSECTING THE ROLE OF NON-CODING RNAS AND THE EPITRANSCRIPTOME IN CELLULAR RESPONSE TO STRESS

 Understanding the dark matter of our genomes